ModischFabrications/Anti-FFRB/README.md

 Open a terminal and type:
 ```
 npm install
-npm run prepare
+npm run theme
 npm run dev
 ```
 Look at http://localhost:8080/ to see your build.

 Live updates are possible: Edit `./src/*` and save your changes, everything should be updated automatically.
-Theme changes need to be build manually with `npm run prepare`.
+Theme changes need to be build manually with `npm run theme`.

 ## Deployment
 Prebuilds are kept out of this repo by design, can't assume they are always in sync.